jeremy-jarvis/applitools-demo/set-up-applitools.md

 });
 ```

 In the `BeforeAll`, we create a `ClassicRunner`, and use that to create an `Eyes` object.
 The classic runner is used to take screenshots of how your application looks on your local browser.
+It uses Applitools Eyes for analysis, without using the Ultrafast Grid.

 The above function expects that you have an `APPLITOOLS_API_KEY` environment variable defined to store your API key.
 You can get your API key from your Applitools user account.
 Due to it being a secret key, it is best to NOT hard-code your API key in this file.
 Using an environment variable will help you avoid committing your API key to your repository's history.
 This is especially important for shared repositories.

 We set the batch name to "Applitools Demo".
-The test results will show up in Applitools under that batch name.
+The test results will show up in the Applitools Eyes web dashboard under that batch name.

 *Side Note:* An alternative to the `ClassicRunner` is the `VisualGridRunner`, which uses Applitools' Ultrafast Grid / Test Cloud to render and screenshot an app on multiple cloud-hosted browsers.
 It's a powerful tool for testing on multiple browsers at once.
 We will cover it in a later article.